cigiagency/deltatigaenam/DEPLOYMENT.md

 1. Make changes locally
 2. Push to your Git repository
 3. In cPanel, click "Pull or Deploy" to get the latest changes
-4. Rebuild the application
+4. Rebuild the application using one of the methods above

+### Method 2: Use Deploy Script

+1. Make changes locally
+2. Push to your Git repository
+3. In cPanel, pull the latest changes
+4. Run `./deploy.sh` to rebuild and deploy

-### Method 2: Direct Upload
+### Method 3: Direct Upload

 1. Build locally: `npm run build:cpanel`
 2. Upload the contents of the `dist` folder to your cPanel public_html directory